DeltaAlphaKappa/dkanelis.github.io/_pages/teaching.md

 I have been teaching at Lancaster University since the first year of my PhD, and have been involved in Accounting (and Finance) undergraduate and postgraduate modules.
 I am also involved in Schools Liaison and Recruitment activities; delivering taster sessions in Accounting and Finance to prospective students.

-I am recognised as an Associate Fellow of the HEA, from [Advance HE](https://www.advance-he.ac.uk) - the national body for teaching in Higher Education in the UK.
+I am recognised as an Associate Fellow of the [Advance HE](https://www.advance-he.ac.uk) (formetrly the Higher Education Academy) - the national body for teaching in Higher Education in the UK.

 # Teaching Portfolio